theBlackBoxSociety/p5js/01_firststeps.md

 - [`noStroke()`](https://p5js.org/reference/#/p5/noStroke) disables drawing the stroke
 - [`strokeWeight()`](https://p5js.org/reference/#/p5/strokeWeight) sets the width of the stroke used for lines, points, and the border around shapes (in pixels)

+extra:
+- With [colorMode](https://p5js.org/reference/#/p5/colorMode) you can change the way a color is described.
+The default is RGB, but HSB (Hue/Saturation/Brightness) is sometimes very useful.

 ## Other shapes
 Here are some other functions that draw shapes.
 Each of them works a little bit differently from the next, so consult the reference page for information and instructions.